wschreyer/PENTrack/README.md

 ### Compiler

-A C++11-compatible compiler is required.
+A C++17-compatible compiler is required.

-GCC 4.7.2 and newer should work.
-GCC 4.8.2 seems to break the CGAL library on some machines and can cause particles flying through walls.
+GCC 7 and newer should work.

 ### Boost